Matin-Es/simple-redux-project/README.md

 if they match the types
 if they did, then you apply your changes to the state by returning the state and the changes you want

-i know it's a little bit confusing reading it buy believe me it would be lot easier if you take look at the codes
+i know it's a little bit confusing reading it but believe me it would be lot easier if you take look at the codes

 and yep i think thats pretty much it :D